niksilver/board-game-framework/examples/lobby-names-demo/README.md

 # Lobby names demo

-This is to demonstrate how multiple players might join together in a lobby and give their screen names before all entering the game.
+This is to demonstrate how multiple players might gather together in a lobby and give their screen names before all entering the game.
 Interesting features are:
 * The game ID is randomly generated;
-* Once one player decides the game should start, it starts for everyone;
+* Once one player decides the players should enter the game, the game state changes for everyone;
-* Players who join after the game starts are presented as observers.
+* Anyone who joins after the players have entered just see a list of players.

-There is no actual game - it's just a live list of players and observers.
+After entering, there is no actual game - it's just a live list of players.

 ## Files and compilation